Merging, the only possible way for the future of small Walloon municipalities?

 This is the feeling of Pascal Delwit, professor of political science at the ULB.
 There are of course many explanations for the general lack of support for the idea of merger, but for the political scientist, parochialism remains the primary explanation.

 There is reluctance in part of the population and among many agents to take the plunge.
-The inhabitants are attached to their commune, to its traditions, etc. And then, there are also sometimes different political majorities in the municipalities that could merge and therefore things stall.
+The inhabitants are attached to their commune, to its traditions, etc. And then, there are also sometimes different political majorities in the municipalities that might merge and therefore things stall.
 And there can also be competition between two mayors of the same political sensibility.

 A logical evolution?